When my daughter started preschool, my first concern was: what the heck am I going to pack her for lunch?

 Bento Lunch Box FAQs

-I know I had lots of questions as my daughter was getting ready for preschool.
-Here are some popular ones related to packing a bento-style lunch for your child.
+I had many questions as my daughter was getting ready for preschool.
+Here are some popular ones about packing a bento-style lunch for your child.

 If you’re new to the bento box, it’s a container designed to hold several components for your meal.
 Its roots are Japanese, and traditional bento boxes held a single serving of rice and several sides (Ministry of Foreign Affairs of Japan).
 This concept is so genius that it has spun off into a whole culture of bento lunch box fanatics!
 One could even speculate that Lunchables are bento boxes… right?!